TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.761 (2020-10-29) =
+* Fix: farthest starting date in stats would sometimes not correspond to first published post.
+* Fix: stats could show empty even if there were posts to show in the selected time range.
+* Fix: some sanitization of parameters.
+* Fix: user role selection not working in stats.
+* Fix layout glitch with right-to-left locales.
+* Tweak: moving error log from database to file.

 = 2.760 (2020-08-25) =
 * Feature: allow to exclude figure captions from word count.
 * Fix: word count would not get immediately updated if post cache was enabled and post was edited.